 In 1985 Jim moved to Brisbane to serve in the state office of Churches of Christ firstly as Youth Activities coordinator and later as Director of Church Development.
 Jim’s role included the management of three convention centres in the state, running state wide events and the training of upcoming leaders.

 Jim served as the Senior pastor of Arana Hills Church of Christ for 10 years prior to his retirement.
 Having built a house at Warner he joined the Bray Park Community church where he was employed part time with the responsibility of taking the church into the community.

 Jim became involved with the Neighbourhood Centre at Lawnton serving of the sub committee who established N.I.L.S. no interest loans scheme, The combined Churches Community support Scheme and the Affordable Food Outlet.

 In his second attempt at retirement Jim became involved as coordinator of volunteers working in the garden at Encircle.
-Four years ago, he was invited to join the Board of Directors at Encircle a position he now holds.
+Four years ago, he was invited to join the Encircle Board.